pedroaltobelli23/24-2-mlops-project-car_object_detection/README.md

 AWS_LAMBDA_ROLE_ARN=""
 ```

-3. Create a S3 bucket for the model and another one for the dataset
+3. Create a S3 bucket one bucket to store the ONNX model and another one to store all the datasets from the data versioning

 ```Bash
 python3 data/s3_bucket.py --bucket_model bucket-model-name --bucket_dataset bucket-dataset-name